Anno 1600-tal · Ystad, Sweden

 The map

 Everything we love, pinned.
-Tap a marker for a note and one-tap directions.
-The brick house ◍ is you.
+Tap a marker for a note and one-tap directions — or tap a category below to filter the map.
+The brick marker ◍ shows Erikshuset.

 Eat & drink